-Additional advice and guidance on legitimate interests, including a checklist of key considerations, is set out by the Information Commissioner's Office (ICO) and can be found here.
+View additional advice and guidance on legitimate interests, including a checklist of key considerations, set out by the Information Commissioner's Office (ICO).

 Lawful basis for sharing special category data

 When sharing information about a student's health or mental health (special category data), an additional lawful basis from Article 9 must apply.
 These include: